Explorer-USS-0-1/Explorer-USS.0.1/README.md

 | -             | -                   | GND              | GND                     |

-The ESP32-CAM is directly powered by an independet powerbank.
+The ESP32-CAM is directly powered by an independent powerbank.
+The MSP-EXP432P401R is powered by an independent powerbank attached to it.

 ## SOFTWARE REPRODUCIBILITY